 Is Molly Dangerous?

 Scientists continue to study the effects of MDMA on the brain, meaning that there’s no conclusive answer one way or the other to the question of Molly’s long-term harm to its users.
+It is agreed that heavy abuse of this substance can and will lead to dependency and presents the potential for even worse issues.
 However, some facts are indisputable:

 - Because Molly is man-made, it’s subject to composition inaccuracy as well as intentional tampering.